Pages

 The Foreword:

 For the last five months I have been trying to put together a video to demonstrate the system I use for my band 2 meteor scatter DXing.
-After being attacked by various technical problems I am just going to do this text version.
-It should suffice anyway, but the video would have been useful to show the method I use in action.
+After being attacked by various audiol problems I am just going to wrote this text version.
+It should suffice, but the video would have been useful to demonstrate the method I use, actually live, in action.

 The History:

-I used to do well with meteor scatter when I lived in Nottinghamshire, but I have had a lot of problems with noise levels since moving to Skegness, more so at my previous address, so I wondered how I might have more success with meteor scatter in terms of identifying these fleetingly brief signals.
-It all came about by accident really.
+I used to do well with meteor scatter when I lived in Nottinghamshire, but I have had a lot of problems with noise levels since moving to Skegness, more so at the first address here, so I wondered how I might have more success with meteor scatter in terms of identifying these fleetingly brief signals.
+It all came about by accident.

 The Idea:

 At the end of last year, 2013, I had an idea.
 I recorded an empty frequency on the FM broadcast band while simultaneously recording the web stream of a station which used that frequency, via its internet web stream.
-I couldn't receive that station, but I would hope it might suddenly pop up via meteor scatter.
-Simple?
-In theory, but this ave me my first problem.
+I couldn't receive that particular station, but I hoped that it might suddenly pop up via meteor scatter.
+Simple!
+In theory.
+But this gave me a minior problem.
 I only had one audio channel available on the computer.
 This was stereo of course, so the audio from my XDR would be fed to one channel, let's say the left side of the stereo channel, while the web audio would come in on the right side.
 It's easy enough to split these via your sound card mixer control panel.
-I would leave these recording overnight.
+I would record the empty channel, together with the web stream, overnight.

-Come the following morning, I would played back the two recordings.
+Come the following morning, I would playe back my two recordings.
 I use WaveLab to do this.
-WaveLab has multi-channel playback via its "Montage" files and up to 256 channels are available, not that I am ever likely to use that many.
+WaveLab has multi-channel playback via its "Montage" facility and can accommodate up to 256 channels, not that I am ever likely to use that many.
 With the audio from my XDR on one montage channel, and the web audio on another, I can toggle between the two, or play them back simultaneously.

-So I hear a burst and then toggle to the web audio to see if I hear the same audio, allowing for internet lag of course.
-If there is a match, then it *may* be safe to assume the identity of the recorded meteor burst.
-This is exactly the same thing many of us do when we want confirmation of a received tropo or E skip signal for instance, we simply check it against the web stream.
-I say *may* be possible".
-This depends on several things, which I'm sure speak for themselves and which I will cover later in more depth.
+If I hear a burst, I quickly toggle to the web audio track to see if I hear the same audio, allowing for internet lag of course.
+If there is a match, then it *may* be safe to assume the identity of the station heard via the recorded meteor burst.
+This is exactly the same thing many of us do when listening to tropo or E skip where we check the audio against that of the web stream.

 StreamWriter.
 Multiple web stream recording!